How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 An overgrowth of opportunistic or pathogenic bacteria.

-The reason why the Fodmap diet helps alleviate IBS symptoms is because overgrown bacteria in the small intestine and bowel feed on the easily fermentable gases from these foods, thereby triggering discomfort and pain.
+The reason why the Fodmap diet helps alleviate IBS symptoms is that overgrown bacteria in the small intestine and bowel feed on the easily fermentable gases from these foods.
+Which then triggers discomfort and pain.

 Note that I said – alleviate symptoms.
 That is all the Fodmap diet does: reduce symptoms.
-Unlike commonly stated in the media, it is NOT a treatment for Irritable Bowel Syndrome, removing these food groups simply reduces the pain, gas, sensitivity symptoms and yes, makes life more manageable.
+Unlike commonly stated in the media, it is NOT how we treat IBS or cure Irritable Bowel Syndrome.
+Removing these food groups simply reduces the pain, gas, and sensitivity symptoms and yes, makes life more manageable.

-Many Fodmap foods are actually extremely beneficial as prebiotic fibre to our gut flora and eliminating these foods eventually leads to worse dysbiosis!
+Many Fodmap foods are actually highly beneficial as prebiotic fibre to our gut flora.
+Eliminating these foods eventually leads to worse dysbiosis!

-This is a very important concept to understand if you are an IBS sufferer – the Fodmap diet is NOT a treatment, it is a symptom relief approach that works well in the short term for some people.
+This is an essential concept to understand if you are an IBS sufferer – the Fodmap diet is NOT a cure or treatment.
+It is a symptom relief approach that works well in the short term for some people.

-The key approach to fix Irritable Bowel Syndrome is to do the full testing to identify YOUR root causes and address these so that you don’t have to eliminate healthy foods from your diet for the rest of your life.
+The key approach to fixing Irritable Bowel Syndrome is to do the full testing to identify YOUR root causes.
+Then address these so that you don’t have to eliminate healthy foods from your diet for the rest of your life.
 Working with a skilled practitioner is the best way to do this.

 Bacterial overgrowth Sydney Nutritionist